What is thalidomide?

-As a result, a group of UK Thalidomide survivors, led by members of the Thalidomide Trust’s National Advisory Council (NAC) are currently campaigning to get the German government to acknowledge the role it played in the Thalidomide scandal and to address the funding gap that still exists.
-You can read more about their campaign here. http://www.fiftyyearfight.org/
+As a result, a group of UK thalidomide survivors, led by members of The Thalidomide Trust’s National Advisory Council (NAC) are currently campaigning to get the German government to acknowledge the role it played in the thalidomide scandal and to address the funding gap that still exists.
+Read more about their campaign ‘The Fifty Year Fight’.

-Personal stories from UK Thalidomide survivors can be found on the Thalidomide Society’s website through their oral history project.
-Please visit: https://soundcloud.com/wellcomelibrary/sets/thalidomide-an-oral-history
+Personal stories from UK thalidomide survivors can be found on the Thalidomide Society’s website through their Thalidomide: an oral history project.

 Read the inspiring stories from some of the Trust’s beneficiaries

 Meet The Thalidomide Trust Team

 Find out if you are eligible to become a beneficiary of The Trust